eaugeas/hilo/BUILD.md

 We do not intend to discuss the benefits or drawbacks of a monorepo, there's a lot of discussions out there about this.

-What is relevant is that there is a Makefile at the root folder, and ach module within the project has its own Makefile.
+What is relevant is that there is a Makefile at the root folder, and each module within the project has its own Makefile.
 So, for example

 ```sh